2014 Summer Training Workshop on the Relationship Between

 - Methodological approaches and analytical tools in examining the relationship between Chinese science, technology, innovation and security

-For more information about the workshop or the SITC program, please contact Hazelruth Adams.
+For more information about the workshop, please contact Christine Burns.